-The ADC is enabled by setting the ADC Enable bit, ADEN in ADCSRA.
+The analog input channel is selected by writing to the MUX bits in ADMUX.
+Any of the ADC input pins, as well as GND and a fixed bandgap voltage reference, can be selected as single ended inputs to the ADC.
+The ADC is enabled by setting the ADC enable bit, ADEN in ADCSRA.
 Voltage reference and input channel selections will not go into effect until ADEN is set.
 The ADC does not consume power when ADEN is cleared, so it is recommended to switch off the ADC before entering power saving sleep modes.

-The ADC generates a 10-bit result which is presented in the ADC Data Registers, ADCH and ADCL.
+The ADC generates a 10-bit result which is presented in the ADC data registers, ADCH and ADCL.
 By default, the result is presented right adjusted, but can optionally be presented left adjusted by setting the ADLAR bit in ADMUX.

 If the result is left adjusted and no more than 8-bit precision is required, it is sufficient to read ADCH.
-Otherwise, ADCL must be read first, then ADCH, to ensure that the content of the Data Registers belongs to the same conversion.
-Once ADCL is read, ADC access to Data Registers is blocked.
+Otherwise, ADCL must be read first, then ADCH, to ensure that the content of the data registers belongs to the same conversion.
+Once ADCL is read, ADC access to data registers is blocked.
 This means that if ADCL has been read, and a conversion completes before ADCH is read, neither register is updated and the result from the conversion is lost.
-When ADCH is read, ADC access to the ADCH and ADCL Registers is re-enabled.
+When ADCH is read, ADC access to the ADCH and ADCL registers is re-enabled.

 The ADC has its own interrupt which can be triggered when a conversion completes.
-When ADC access to the Data Registers is prohibited between reading of ADCH and ADCL, the interrupt will trigger even if the result is lost.
+When ADC access to the data registers is prohibited between reading of ADCH and ADCL, the interrupt will trigger even if the result is lost.

-21.4 Starting a Conversion
+5.21.2 Starting a Conversion

-A single conversion is started by writing a logical one to the ADC Start Conversion bit, ADSC.
+A single conversion is started by disabling the power reduction ADC bit, PRADC, in Section 5.7.7.1 "Power Reduction Register - PRR" on page 58 by writing a logical zero to it and writing a logical one to the ADC start conversion bit, ADSC.
 This bit stays high as long as the conversion is in progress and will be cleared by hardware when the conversion is completed.
 If a different data channel is selected while a conversion is in progress, the ADC will finish the current conversion before performing the channel change.

 Alternatively, a conversion can be triggered automatically by various sources.
-Auto Triggering is enabled by setting the ADC Auto Trigger Enable bit, ADATE in ADCSRA.
-The trigger source is selected by setting the ADC Trigger Select bits, ADTS in ADCSRB (see description of the ADTS bits for a list of the trigger sources).
+Auto triggering is enabled by setting the ADC auto trigger enable bit, ADATE in ADCSRA.
+The trigger source is selected by setting the ADC trigger select bits, ADTS in ADCSRB (See description of the ADTS bits for a list of the trigger sources).
 When a positive edge occurs on the selected trigger signal, the ADC prescaler is reset and a conversion is started.
 This provides a method of starting conversions at fixed intervals.
 If the trigger signal still is set when the conversion completes, a new conversion will not be started.
 If another positive edge occurs on the trigger signal during conversion, the edge will be ignored.
-Note that an Interrupt Flag will be set even if the specific interrupt is disabled or the global interrupt enable bit in SREG is cleared.
+Note that an interrupt flag will be set even if the specific interrupt is disabled or the global interrupt enable bit in SREG is cleared.
 A conversion can thus be triggered without causing an interrupt.
-However, the Interrupt Flag must be cleared in order to trigger a new conversion at the next interrupt event.
+However, the interrupt flag must be cleared in order to trigger a new conversion at the next interrupt event.

-Figure 21-2.
+Figure 5-101.
 ADC Auto Trigger Logic